 \section{Experimental Setup}

-Our evaluation is structured around three dimensions: (i) the structural validity of the output (\textit{JSON validity}), (ii) the coverage of predicted keys (\textit{key match ratio}), and (iii) the lexical similarity of predicted values to the ground truth, using \textit{Exact Match}, \textit{BLEU}~\cite{papineni-etal-2002-bleu}, and \textit{ROUGE}~\cite{lin-2004-rouge} scores as proxies for semantic correctness.
-Unlike agent-centric evaluations that focus on planning or memory~\cite{yehudai2025surveyevaluationllmbasedagents}, we assess output-level correctness against ground truth using task-specific metrics.
+Our evaluation is structured around two primary dimensions: (i) \textit{Schema Adherence (SA)}: the validity of the extracted entity types; and (ii) \textit{EM}: the correctness of the predicted values against the ground truth.
+Unlike other evaluation strategies that focus on intermediate planning or memory steps~\cite{yehudai2025surveyevaluationllmbasedagents}, we strictly assess the final output fidelity against manually-annotated ground truth.

-\textbf{JSON Validity (KVP only).} Due to formatting artifacts in LLM-generated outputs-such as Markdown code fences, inconsistent escape characters, or malformed braces-we apply preprocessing heuristics to clean raw JSON strings prior to evaluation.
-The cleaned string is then parsed using a strict JSON parser.
-We define the binary validity variable for each document–language pair \( (d, \ell) \) as:

-\textbf{Key Match Ratio (KVP only).} Let \( K_{\text{gt}} \) be the set of ground-truth keys for a given document–language pair \( (d, \ell) \), and \( K_{\text{pred}} \) be the corresponding set of predicted keys by the agent.
-We define the key-level match ratio as:
+\paragraph{Dimension 1: Schema Adherence (SA).} To evaluate whether the agent extracts the correct entity types (irrespective of the values), we define the \textit{SA score}.
+Let \( E_{\text{gt}} \) be the set of ground-truth entity types for a given document \( d \), and \( E_{\text{pred}} \) be the set of entity types predicted by the agent:

-This metric captures the agent’s key coverage performance per document.
-For key-level evaluation, only predictions that has a valid JSON format are considered, while others are assigned a score of zero to fairly reflect recall and highlight missing/unsuccessful predictions.